dlvhdr/gh-dash/README.md

 A section is defined by a:

 - title - shown in the TUI
-- filters - how the repo's PRs should be filtered - these are plain [github filters](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests)
+- filters - how the repo's PRs should be filtered - these are plain [GitHub filters](https://docs.github.com/en/search-github/searching-on-github/searching-issues-and-pull-requests)

 All configuration is provided within a `config.yml` file under the extension's directory (either `$XDG_CONFIG_HOME/gh-dash` or `~/.config/gh-dash/` or your OS config dir) or `$GH_DASH_CONFIG`.